On algebraic volume density property: Introduction

 \section{Introduction}

-In 1990's Anders\'en and Lempert \cite{A}, \cite{AL} discovered a remarkable property of complex Euclidean spaces that to a great extend compensates for the lack of partition of unity for holomorphic automorphisms.
-It is called the density property (this terminology was introduced later by Varolin \cite{V1} ) or for shot DP.
-A Stein manifold $X$ has DP if the Lie algebra generated by completely integrable holomorphic vector fields is dense (in the compact-open topology) in the space of all holomorphic vector fields on $X$.
+In 1990's Anders\'en and Lempert \cite{A}, \cite{AL} discovered a remarkable property of complex Euclidean spaces of dimension at least 2 that to a great extend compensates for the lack of partition of unity for holomorphic automorphisms.
+It is called the density property (this terminology was introduced later by Varolin \cite{V1}) or for short DP.
+A Stein manifold $X$ has DP if the Lie algebra generated by complete holomorphic vector fields is dense (in the compact-open topology) in the space of all holomorphic vector fields on $X$.
 In the presence of DP one can construct global holomorphic automorphisms of $X$ with prescribed local properties.
 More precisely, any local phase flow on a Runge domain in $X$ can be approximated by global automorphisms.
 Needless to say that this lead to remarkable consequences (see \cite{FR}, \cite{Ro}, \cite{V1}, \cite{V2}, \cite{KaKu3}).

 If $X$ is equipped with a holomorphic volume form $\omega$ (i.e. $\omega$ is a nowhere vanishing top holomorphic differential form) then one can ask whether a similar approximation holds for automorphisms and phase flows preserving $\omega$.
-Under a mild additional assumption the answer is yes in the presence of the volume density property (VDP) which means that the Lie algebra generated by completely integrable homomorphic vector fields of $\omega$-divergence zero is dense in the space of all holomorphic vector fields of $\omega$-divergence zero.
+Under a mild additional assumption the answer is yes in the presence of the volume density property (VDP) which means that the Lie algebra generated by complete homomorphic vector fields of $\omega$-divergence zero is dense in the space of all holomorphic vector fields of $\omega$-divergence zero.

+The original method of Anders\'en and Lempert was developed further by Varolin and Toth \cite{TV1}, \cite{TV2} who establish DP for a wide class of examples.
+Complex manifolds with VDP were harder to find though Anders\'en proved VDP for $\C^n$ in \cite{A} even before DP for $\C^n$ was established in his paper with Lempert \cite{AL}.

-In this paper we study the case when $X$ is a smooth affine algebraic variety (over $\C$) and whenever a volume form $\omega$ is present it is an algebraic one.
+To deal with this difficulty we use technique of affine algebraic geometry and study the case when $X$ is a smooth affine algebraic variety (over $\C$) while whenever a volume form $\omega$ is present it is an algebraic one.
 The following definitions are due to Varolin and the authors.